 Patrick Henry's Scotchtown

 Pack a lunch and eat under our covered pavilion.
-We have 12 picnic tables that seat up to 50 people.
+We have 12 picnic tables.
 Recharge your phone while you eat; electrical outlets are available.

 Hours & Directions